|

 sliced through Joshua's flesh, tearing his chest and abdomen to ribbons.
 As my brother's

-the woman on the bed, still naked, still handcuffed, still looking at me like I
+on the bed, still naked, still handcuffed, still looking at me like I was her enemy.

 I fished the .38 from the mess of Joshua's hands and blasted the cuffs off the lady